aldebaran/qibuild/doc/source/advanced/guide/build_configs.rst

 Here, if GTEST is not found, no error is raised, and WITH_GTEST is simply set to "OFF"...

-But let’s assume you really need some flags.
+But let's assume you really need some flags.

 Passing CMake flags with qiBuild
 --------------------------------